Professor David Gilvear

 Professor of River Science

-Research, undergraduate and postgraduate teaching in field of physical geography and river science.
+Research, undergraduate and postgraduate teaching in field of physical geography, river science and environmental science and management.

-Head of the Catchment and River Science (CARIS) group at Plymouth.
+Catchment and River Science (CARIS) research group at Plymouth.

-Academic Lead on External Relations for the School of Geography, Earth and Environmental Science
+Academic Lead on Taught Postgraduate Programmes for the School of Geography, Earth and Environmental Science (formerly academic lead for Employability)

 BSc Geography (1st class University of Southampton)